Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 It is important that each switch receive a separate trunk line for Trunk A and Trunk B. Failure to run both trunks will result in some VLANs being inaccessible

-For the sake of redundancy, both trunk links A and B are configured with provision for _Rapid Spanning Tree Protocol_ (RSTP).
-In essence, RSTP prevents loops of identical trunk lines from becoming active on a network, only allowing certain sections of any loop to be active at any one time, and only switching over to different parts of the loop if the original sections become unusable.
+For the sake of redundancy, both trunk links A and B are configured with provision for _Multiple Spanning Tree Protocol_ (MSTP).
+In essence, MSTP prevents loops of identical trunk lines from becoming active on a network, only allowing certain sections of any loop to be active at any one time, and only switching over to different parts of the loop if the original sections become unusable.
 This allows for more than one trunk cable to be run between two or more pairs of identical trunk ports on two or more switches.
 If one of these trunk cables breaks, the switches automatically change over to using another physical trunk link, thus minimising downtime.
-RSTP ensures that no more than one physical trunk link out of a redundant inter-switch set is used at any one time.
-Having more than one identical trunk link active at any one time between the same set of switches would result in a _broadcast storm_ whereby traffic flows indefinitely through the duplicate links and inhibits the switches' ability to pass traffic at all.
+MSTP ensures that no more than one physical trunk link out of a redundant inter-switch set is used at any one time.
+Having more than one identical trunk link simultaneously active between the same set of switches would result in a _broadcast storm_ whereby packets flow indefinitely through the duplicate links and inhibit the switches' ability to pass traffic at all.

-To connect up the trunk links in a redundant RSTP loop, loop in and out of each switch on trunk ports A and B, in a closed loop rather than linear
+To connect up the trunk links in a redundant loop, loop in and out of each switch on trunk ports A and B, in a circular rather than linear
 configuration:

-Switch 1 (Trunk A ports) -> Switch 2 (Trunk A ports) -> Switch 3 (Trunk A ports) -> [etc through all switches] -> Switch (Trunk A ports)
+Switch 1 (Trunk A ports) -> Switch 2 (Trunk A ports) -> Switch 3 (Trunk A ports) -> [etc through all switches] -> Switch 1 (Trunk A ports)

-Switch 1 (Trunk B ports) -> Switch 2 (Trunk B ports) -> Switch 3 (Trunk B ports) -> [etc through all switches] -> Switch (Trunk B ports)
+Switch 1 (Trunk B ports) -> Switch 2 (Trunk B ports) -> Switch 3 (Trunk B ports) -> [etc through all switches] -> Switch 1 (Trunk B ports)

 Below is a diagram of how the racks may be connected for redundant operation: